themesberg/flowbite-svelte/src/routes/buttons/index.md

 <Htwo label="Gradient outline" />

-<p>This is a special button style that incorporates a gradient color for the outline that can be used as a secondary style to the fully colored gradient buttons.</p>
+This is a special button style that incorporates a gradient color for the outline that can be used as a secondary style to the fully colored gradient buttons.

 <ExampleDiv class="flex flex-wrap items-center gap-2">
   <Button outline gradient color="purpleToBlue">Purple to Blue</Button>